Dependency Preservation May Prevent Stopping at $2NF$: Inability of being precisely in 2NF

-~ The main theme of the paper is the statement of a sufficient condition for which it is impossible to normalize precisely to 2NF.
-We start by describing a simplified situation. \begin{example}~ {\rm \fontfamily{cmss} \selectfont A database is intended to record the eligibility of students to a fee reduction for the courses they take.
+~\labelsec{inability2NF} The main theme of the paper is the statement of a sufficient condition for which it is impossible to normalize precisely to 2NF.
+We start by describing a simplified situation.
+We mention, in passing, that one minimal setup to exhibit the phenomena requires a single composite key, and two partially overlapping chains of transitive dependencies, and this example is in accordance with it. \begin{example}~\labelexm{exmp5} \fontfamily{cmss} \selectfont A database is intended to record the eligibility of students to a fee reduction for the courses they take.
 A student is described by the {\it sid} attribute, the course by the {\it cid} attribute.
 The reduction {\it rd} is determined by the socio-economical status {\it st} of the student and the credit points {\it cr} of the course.
 Thus the attributes are $\Omega = \{\underline{sid, cid}, st, cr, rd\}$ and the fundamental functional dependencies are

 Following the definition of $2NF$ leads to the tables $\{\underline{sid}, st\}$ and $\{\underline{cid}, cr\}$.
-Since $\{rd\}$ has full dependence on any of the pairs $\{sid, cid\}$ and $\{st, cr\}$, there are two ways to incorporate it in a table -- one for each of the pairs, namely $R_{a}=\{R_{1}, R_{2}, R_{3}\}$, where
+Since $\{rd\}$ has full dependence on any of the pairs $\{sid, cid\}$ and $\{st, cr\}$, there are two ways to incorporate it in a table -- one for each of the pairs, namely $\mathcal{R}_{a}=\{R_{1}, R_{2}, R_{3}\}$, where

-and $R_{b}=\{R_{1}, R_{2}, R_{3}\},$ where
+and $\mathcal{R}_{b}=\{R_{1}, R_{2}, R_{3}\},$ where

 Yet, none of these decompositions is appropriate.
-Consider $R_{a}$: the dependence $\{st, cr\} \rightarrow rd$ cannot be reconstructed.
-In $R_{b}$, the decomposition is indeed in $2NF$, but not precisely in $2NF$: $rd$ is transitively dependent on $\{sid, cid\}$, along the chain $\{sid, cid\} \rightarrow \{st, cr\} \rightarrow rd$, thus its separation to $R_{1} = \{\underline{st, cr}, rd\}$ is a $3NF$ decomposition step and should not be performed on the way to $2NF$.} \end{example}
+Consider $\mathcal{R}_{a}$: the dependence $\{st, cr\} \rightarrow rd$ cannot be reconstructed.
+In $\mathcal{R}_{b}$, the decomposition is indeed in $2NF$, but not precisely in $2NF$: $rd$ is transitively dependent on $\{sid, cid\}$, along the chain $\{sid, cid\} \rightarrow \{st, cr\} \rightarrow rd$, thus its separation to $R_{1} = \{\underline{st, cr}, rd\}$ is a $3NF$ decomposition step and should not be performed on the way to $2NF$. \end{example}

-A sufficient condition for a system so that it cannot be normalized precisely to $2NF$ is stated in: \begin{theorem}~ Let a system be composed of a single $1NF$ table $\Omega$ of all attributes, a single candidate key $K$, and a set of functional dependencies $F$.
-If $F$ contains a pair of partially overlapping chains of transitive dependence, then the system cannot be decomposed precisely into $2NF$. \end{theorem}
+The following states a sufficient condition on the hyper-graph of fd's, so that the system cannot be decomposed precisely to $2NF$.
+It is based on the setup of \subsecref{setup}:

+\begin{theorem}~\labelthm{no2NF} Let $F$ be a set of functional dependencies of a database.
+If the directed hyper-graph describing $F$ contains a subgraph of a pair of partially overlapping chains of transitive dependence, then the database cannot be decomposed precisely into $2NF$. \end{theorem}